 You can connect the camera to your home’s smart hub, too.
 The camera works with Alexa, Google, and Siri voice commands.
 You can also integrate it into a Samsung SmartThings or Apple HomeKit home automation system.
 The Pro4 will interact with other third-party smart devices with IFTTT applets, as well.

 Follow the on-screen instructions to connect to your WiFi network.
-From there, the set up us simply a matter of inserting the battery into the camera.
+From there, the setup is simply a matter of inserting the battery into the camera.

 The system uses two infrared LEDs for black-and-white night vision.
 That said, the product comes with a motion-enabled spotlight that provides color night vision, too.